-Certified Child Life Specialists are required to pay certification maintenance fees in order to keep their certification status active.
-These fees help to fund the general administration of the certification program, which includes activities such as: periodic practice analyses; accurate record keeping; and communication about certification.
+Certified Child Life Specialists® (CCLSs) are required to pay certification maintenance fees in order to keep their certification status active.
+Certification maintenance fees fund the general administration of the Child Life Professional Certification Program, including activities such as periodic practice analyses, communication about certification, and accurate record keeping enabling the recognition of credential holders.

-Certification maintenance fees are due by January 31 of the first four years of the five-year certification cycle.
+Certification maintenance fees are due by January 31 of each of the first four years of the five-year certification cycle.